 Documentation of violation investigations and results will be maintained by the Compliance Officer in the Compliance Log.
-Information from the Compliance Log will be summarized and system level issues will be reviewed with the QIC on a quarterly basis and with the QLC on an annual basis.
-Suggestions, feedback, and changes to the system from the QIC and QLC are also documented in the Compliance Log.
+Information from the Compliance Log will be summarized and system level issues will be reviewed with the QIC on a quarterly basis.
+Suggestions, feedback, and changes to the system from the QIC are also documented in the Compliance Log.